-This document provides direction for retail establishments processing hunter harvested wild game on the basic requirements for wild game processing.
-These standards are not all-inclusive of the current retail or custom exempt processing requirements; however, they will provide the foundation for inspections performed in Retail Establishments that process wild game for their customers.
-These standards are only intended to address wild game activities and should not be construed to apply to retail, "Equal To" or other activities where product is processed for sale.
+This document covers basic requirements and standards for retail establishments processing hunter-harvested wild game.
+These standards are not all-inclusive of the current retail or custom exempt processing requirements; however, they provide the foundation for inspections performed in retail establishments that process wild game for their customers.
+These standards are only intended to address wild game activities and do not apply to retail, Minnesota equal to processing, or other activities where product is processed for sale.